-The AEC acknowledges the passage of amendments to the Commonwealth Electoral Act 1918 by the Parliament including changing the voting method for electing Senators.
-The AEC is now progressing work to implement these changes and further information will be provided.
+Following the passage of amendments to the Commonwealth Electoral Act 1918 by the Parliament, changes have been made to the voting method for electing Senators.

 The Senate count is more complicated than the count for the House of Representatives.
 Counting of first preferences begins on election night but the full count cannot be completed until several weeks after the election.